survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 It's plenty of code, but it's better to encapsulate it so it contains ideas we understand and want to reuse later on.

-W> You should **not** enable HMR for production configuration.
-It will likely work, but having the capability enabled there won't do any good.
+W> You should **not** enable HMR for your production configuration.
+It will likely work, but having the capability enabled there won't do any good and it will make your bundles bigger than they have to be.

 ### Connecting with Configuration